4 Ways to Book Cheap Flights to Hawaii: Save Hundreds or Spend 24K+ Points

 When you’re ready to book, call Singapore’s booking line at 1 (800) 742-3333.
 Give them the above information and you should have no problem withdrawing the miles from your KrisFlyer account to book your flight to Hawaii.

-Luckily, getting Singapore miles is easier than almost any frequent flyer program.
+These are some of the cheapest flights to Hawaii you’ll ever find.
+And luckily, getting Singapore miles is easier than almost any frequent flyer program.
 That’s because you can transfer points from Chase, Citi, American Express, and Capital One – along with Marriott Bonvoy points.

 The American Express Platinum, with at least a 60,000 point welcome offer, is another strong option.
 If you’re eligible for its 100,000-point bonus, that’s four round-trip tickets from one just one card.

 Spend just 2,000 miles more and you can book some similar flights.
 This time, we’re using British Airways miles.
 And you’ll use them to hop on an American Airlines plane to fly out to the Hawaiian airlines.

 British Airways and American Airlines are close partners through the Oneworld alliance, which allows you to use British Airways Avios to book American Airlines flights.
 And there’s a serious sweet spot for getting to Hawaii that makes exploiting this partnership worth it.